Gearhartlove/pixie/README.md

 approximations in an image buffer and then saves to a file.

 # Common Questions
+- Do I need to bring my own palette?
+  - No, there is a default one
 - Can I pixelate a whole directory of photos?
   - Yes
 - What are the supported file formats?